-- LEO1 Seek to preserve the open chalk landscape to the west of the Parish, recognising the importance of the open views free from intrusive development. - LEO2 Conserve a sense of remoteness and tranquillity. - LEO3 To protect views and vistas into, and across open countryside, from the public roads and footpaths.
+- LEO1 Seek to preserve the open chalk landscape to the west of the Parish, recognising the importance of the open views. - LEO2 Conserve a sense of remoteness and tranquillity.

-- LEO4 To retain the distinctive settlement pattern of the parish. - LEO5 To create, protect and enhance flora, wildlife habitats and biodiversity across all land within the Parish, from back gardens to the unimproved chalk grassland. - LEO6 To retain open areas adjacent to the Pillhill Brook for biodiversity, landscape and heritage purposes. - LEO7 Seek opportunities for wetland creation and the conservation of the valley floor wet woodland. - LEO8 To identify and designate Local Green Space where this will; preserve the rural character and sense of place of the Parish, be of recreational or historic value or support wildlife and the environment. - LEO9 To protect local areas of open space, which are not suitable for designation, but which are important to the community, from inappropriate development. - LEO10 To promote indigenous tree planting including poplar, alder and willow.
-Encourage good husbandry of existing trees, and the replacement of dying and diseased trees. - LEO11 Maintain, restore and extend hedgerows and encourage replanting of former hedgerow lines. - LEO12 To protect natural water sources, including Pillhill Brook and the springs and wells that occur within the Parish from pollution, soil erosion and construction.

-LEO13 - To look for and implement opportunities to mitigate pollution noise and air pollution from the A3O3 and Thruxton Aerodrome (in all forms) within the Parish
+- LEO3 To protect views and vistas into, and across open countryside, from the public roads and footpaths. - LEO4 To retain the distinctive settlement pattern of the parish. - LEO5 To create, protect and enhance flora, wildlife habitats and biodiversity across all land within the Parish, from back gardens to the unimproved chalk grassland. - LEO6 To retain open areas adjacent to the Pillhill Brook for biodiversity, landscape and heritage purposes. - LEO7 To identify and designate Local Green Spaces. - LEO8 To promote indigenous tree planting including poplar, alder and willow.
+Encourage good husbandry of existing trees, and the replacement of dying and diseased trees. - LEO9 Maintain, restore and extend hedgerows and encourage replanting of former hedgerow lines. - LEO10 To protect and conserve the natural water sources within the Plan area. - LEO11 To look for and implement opportunities to mitigate pollution noise and air pollution from the A3O3 and Thruxton Aerodrome (in all forms) within the Parish